argilla-io/argilla/docs/_source/community/adding_language.md

 ### How to test it

 1. Start a local instance of Argilla, easiest by just using the docker recipe [here](../getting_started/how-to-deploy-argilla-with-docker.md).
 It will give you a backend API for the frontend.
-2. Compile a new version of Frontend.
-See the guide here: https://github.com/argilla/argilla/tree/develop/argilla-frontend.
+2. Compile a new version of the frontend.
+Check [this guide](https://github.com/argilla-io/argilla/tree/develop/argilla-frontend).
 This is basically:
     - `git clone https://github.com/argilla-io/argilla`
     - `cd argilla-frontend`
     - Install the dependencies: `npm i`